Pirates fan who fell from PNC Park stands is recovering "ahead of schedule," doctors and family say

 "He's a good person"

-Taryn Markwood, Kavan's sister, and her aunt Julie spoke on behalf of the family.
+Taryn Markwood, Kavan's sister, and her aunt, Juliette Och, spoke on behalf of the family.

 Markwood's sister expressed gratitude for the outpouring of support in the wake of the incident, thanking the first responders, other medical professionals, and community members who have directly assisted or sent well wishes to the family.